-Components of a Simple Secondary Transaction (Gratuitous Transfer of Consideration) Transaction Consideration Transferred Tax Item Income Tax Effect Effect on Primary Transaction Bryce gratuitously transfers \$75,000 of cash to his daughter Noelle \$75,000 of cash \$75,000 gift excluded from Noelle's gross income under § 102 None None.
-Bryce includes \$75,000 from Mason in gross income and has \$15,000 tax liability Bryce gratuitously assigns the right to receive \$75,000 to his daughter Noelle Right to receive \$75,000 payment \$75,000 gift excluded from Noelle's gross income under § 102 None None.
-Bryce includes \$75,000 from Mason in gross income and has \$15,000 tax liability
+Components of a Simple Secondary Transaction (Gratuitous Transfer of Consideration) Transaction Tax Item Income Effect on Primary Consideration Transferred Tax Effect Transaction \$75,000 of cash Bryce \$75,000 gift None None, Brvce gratuitously excluded from includes \$75,000 transfers Noelle's gross from Mason in income under \$75,000 of gross income and has \$15,000 tax cash to his § 102 daughter liability Noelle Bryce Right to receive \$75,000 gift None None.
+Bryce gratuitously \$75,000 payment excluded from includes \$75,000 assigns the Noelle's gross from Mason in gross income and right to income under receive § 102 has \$15,000 tax \$75,000 to liability his daughter Noelle illustrates the similarities between consequences of giving a cash gift and the consequences of gratuitously assigning the right to receive income.